ssamruddhi09/RISCV-based-MYTH--by-VSD/Makerchip_platform.md

 ---
 ### 1. AND Gate
+Logic: The output is 1 (high) only if both inputs are 1.

+TLV Code: $out = $in1 && $in2;

+Operator: The && symbol represents the Boolean AND operator.

 <img width="1917" height="978" alt="and" src="https://github.com/user-attachments/assets/d4201aee-5006-4f07-9b7b-da8d7b068e79" />
+---
 ### 2. Inverter
+Logic: Reverses the input signal.
+If the input is 1, the output is 0, and vice versa.

+TLV Code: $out = ! $in1;

+Constraint: Ensure you use exactly 3 spaces for indentation and avoid using tabs.
 <img width="1896" height="918" alt="inverter" src="https://github.com/user-attachments/assets/c178a940-c3e0-4311-9da6-e44c1e094bf8" />
+---
 ### 3. OR Gate
+Logic: The output is 1 if at least one of the inputs is 1.

+TLV Code: $out = $in1 || $in2;

+Operator: The || symbol represents the Boolean OR operator.
 <img width="1919" height="1003" alt="or" src="https://github.com/user-attachments/assets/3e5a2819-eb48-4c7f-98fa-7dcc021dab24" />
+---
 ### 4. XOR Gate
+Logic: The output is 1 if the inputs are different (one is 1, the other is 0).

+TLV Code: $out = $in1 ^ $in2;

+Operator: The ^ symbol represents the Boolean XOR operator.
 <img width="1910" height="978" alt="xor" src="https://github.com/user-attachments/assets/89a830ba-e30c-4bd2-b12e-7989bef02e13" />
+---

 Description:
 The screenshot above shows the Makerchip IDE navigation menu.
 The “Examples” option is highlighted in red to indicate where users can access predefined Verilog/TL-Verilog example projects.
 This section is useful for exploring sample designs, learning syntax, and understanding how different components work in the Makerchip environment.
 Selecting Examples opens a list of ready-to-run projects that can be used for hands-on practice and experimentation.